eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - coordinated=false: timeInCycle = *time since last switching into phase 0*

-If 'earliestEnd' is set, a phase can not end while *timeInCycle < earliestEnd* (effectively increasing minDur) If 'latestEnd' is set, a phase cannot be prolonged when *timeInCycle = latestEnd* (effectively reducing maxDir).
+If 'earliestEnd' is set, a phase can not end while *timeInCycle < earliestEnd* (effectively increasing minDur) If 'latestEnd' is set, a phase cannot be prolonged when *timeInCycle = latestEnd* (effectively reducing maxDur).

+When setting 'latestEnd' < 'earliestEnd', the phase can be extended into the next cycle.
+If both values are defined and a phase has already started and ended in the current cycle, both values will be shifted into the next cycle to avoid having a phase run more than once in the same cycle (this only happens when param 'coordinated' is set to 'true').

 ```
 <tlLogic id="0" programID="my_program" offset="10" type="actuated">